-CBI 11-12Course #HP CBI 2Credit 1, repeatable onceLevel 1Prerequisite:11th or 12th grade.Must also enroll in CBI Job Placement
+CBI 2Course #HP CBI 2Credit 1, repeatable onceLevel 1Prerequisite:3rd or 4th year in high school, Must also enroll in CBI Job Placement

 The basic knowledge needed to seek, find and keep a job is stressed.
 The importance of employer-employee relationships will be discussed.
 In general, any subject which concerns itself with the "World of Work" is covered in this two-year program.
 A one-year enrollment covering subject matter is available.
 The student must also take course #HP CBI JP Job Placement.
 The student must maintain consistent employment throughout the entire school year.
 This program falls under the supervision of Ohio Hi-Point Career Center.